 Diversity Fellowship Program

 “Inclusiveness — of race, gender, sexuality, ideas — is the Chautauqua ideal.
-We aim to be a leading force in evolving the field of symphony orchestras by diversifying the makeup of the Chautauqua Symphony Orchestra and investing in inclusion,” said Deborah Sunya Moore, vice president of performing and visual arts at Chautauqua Institution.
+We aim to be a leading force in evolving the field of symphony orchestras by diversifying the makeup of the Chautauqua Symphony Orchestra and investing in inclusion,” said Deborah Sunya Moore, Senior Vice President and Chief Program Officer at Chautauqua Institution.
 “By making it a priority to help musicians from underrepresented communities early in their careers, the Institution hopes to be instrumental in their ability to compete for and win jobs in American orchestras.
 Diversity in the arts changes lives not only for the artist but also for audiences.”

 2022 Diversity Fellows